There are an almost endless number of them. If nothing else, scammers are ingenious in coming up with new ones.

 However, when scam victims try to navigate the chargeback process on their own they find it’s bureaucratic, legalistic and tedious.
 Moreover, you only have one chance to make your case.
 If you make a mistake when you do so, your bank will reject your chargeback application on procedural grounds.
 And you will not be permitted to re-submit it.
 That’s the most important reason why you should first contact MyChargeBack for a free initial consultation and allow us to assist you.
 We have the knowledge and the expertise to get it right the first time.

-Regardless of the payment method you used to transfer money to a scammer, however, MyChargeBack has a strategy to address your claims.
+Regardless of the payment method you used to transfer money to a scammer, however, MyChargeBack has a strategy to recover your funds.